irmen/Pyro4/docs/source/tipstricks.rst

 The following table is an indication of the relative speeds when dealing with large amounts of binary data.
-It lists the results of the :file:`hugetransfer` example, using python 3.3, over a 100 mbit lan connection:
+It lists the results of the :file:`hugetransfer` example, using python 3.5, over a 1000 mbit lan connection:

 ========== ========== ============= ================
 serializer str mb/sec bytes mb/sec  bytearray mb/sec
 ========== ========== ============= ================
-pickle     30.9       32.8          31.8
+pickle     70.8       72.7          64.9
-marshal    30.0       28.8          32.4
+marshal    71.0       65.0          65.2
-serpent    12.5       9.1           9.1
+serpent    25.0       14.1          14.3
-json       22.5       not supported not supported
+json       31.5       not supported not supported
 ========== ========== ============= ================

 The json serializer can't deal with actual binary data at all because it can't serialize these types.
 The serpent serializer is inefficient when dealing with binary data, because it has to encode and decode it as a base-64 string (this is by design).

-Marshal and pickle are relatively efficient.
+Marshal and pickle are relatively efficient, speed-wise.
 But here is a short overview of the ``pickle`` wire protocol overhead for the possible binary types:

 ``str``